dolittle/Home/README.md

 [![Join the chat at https://gitter.im/dolittle/home](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dolittle/home?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Issues

 ## Contributing

-Read our [contribution guide](https://dolittle.io/contributing/guidelines/how_to_contribute/) and get familiar with our [code of conduct](CODE_OF_CONDUCT.md).
+Read our [contribution guide](https://dolittle.io/contributing/) and get familiar with our [code of conduct](https://dolittle.io/contributing/guidelines/code_of_conduct/).

 ## Projects

-This repository holds the issues across all projects organized in the [Projects](https://github.com/dolittle/Home/projects) tab above.It also contains the links to all the projects organized from here.
+This repository holds the issues across all projects organized in the [Projects](https://github.com/dolittle/Home/projects) tab above.
+It also contains the links to all the projects organized from here.

 ## Getting Started